caraka15/node_network/guide/pwr.md

      sudo systemctl start pwr
      ```

-6. **Check Private Key**

-   - To retrieve your private key, run the following commands:

-     ```bash
-     cd /root/pwr
-     sudo java -jar validator.jar get-private-key /root/pwr/password
-     ```

-   - **Note:** Keep your private key secure and do not share it with anyone.

 ### Additional Notes

 - The script creates a systemd service file named `pwr.service` to manage the validator node.